YSU-Data-Lab/17S-weatherby-column-comparedb/log/January.md

 **January 24, 2017**

 **12:00 PM to 2:30 PM** Today I worked on trying to generate data.
 I ran into some difficulty for a few reasons: One being unfamiliality with Ubunutu.
 I didn't realize that I was to be typing a very specific command "./dbgen -s 1" into the directory where dbgen was sitting.
-I've just been trying to issue the command "dbgen -s" which only results in a strange file named "output.ldif" after working past this complication I attempted to re-familiarize myself with mySQL only to run into trouble when trying to issue the command "create database tpch_memory" and I am attempting to follow up on this.
+I've just been trying to issue the command "dbgen -s" which only results in a strange file named "output.ldif" after working past this complication I attempted to re-familiarize myself with MySQL only to run into trouble when trying to issue the command "create database tpch_memory" and I am attempting to follow up on this.
 I am not meeting my intended personal progress on this project and plan to work more on it Thursday this week.

-Other notes: Moved all ".tbl" files to my directory under "~weatherby/testdata" I anticipate to test 1GB against memory in mySQL and MonetDB.
+Other notes: Moved all ".tbl" files to my directory under "~weatherby/testdata" I anticipate to test 1GB against memory in MySQL and MonetDB.
 Larger sets of data should be easier to distinguish a proper benchmark.
 Commands to remember: SET default_storage_engine=MEMORY;

 **January 26, 2017**

-**1:30 PM to 3:00 PM** Today I have learned how to import data to mySQL from the .TBL files.
+**1:30 PM to 3:00 PM** Today I have learned how to import data to MySQL from the .TBL files.
 I have written all the script and laid it out in a text file on the main branch of this repository.
 I am running into this issues with this now:

 mysql> LOAD DATA LOCAL INFILE 'lineitem.tbl' INTO TABLE lineitem FIELDS TERMINATED BY '|';